 Scripture informs us of two different, diametrically opposed kinds of happiness.
 One springs forth from engaging in fruits of the Holy Spirit (Galatians 5:22), whereas the latter comes from partaking in fleshly desires (Hebrews 11:25).
-What needs to be addressed here is the fact that allowing sin to have dominion over our lives is futile, and dangerous to the soul (Galatians 6:7-9).
+Allowing sin to have dominion over our lives is futile, and dangerous to the soul (Galatians 6:7-9).
 It is unprofitable for us.
 Fulfilling sinful lusts can only result in feeling finite, temporary satisfaction.
 In other words, surrendering our will to sin can only result in us feeling a self-deceptive perversion of happiness.
 Sin is defined scripturally to mean the breaking of God's commandments (1 John 3:4).
 It is a failure to live up to reality.
 It is a failure to appreciate the good things that God has designed for us.
 A sin addiction necessarily involves a repetitive cycle of engaging in that specific transgression.
 It is pointless to continue in that lifestyle because it can never satisfy the longings of the human soul.
-This is a form of selfishness.
-This is a form of idolatry.
-This is a form of slavery.
-It is lawlessness.
-It is rebellion.
-Quite simply, we cannot resort to a finite source to quench a longing that demands infinite fulfillment.
-A lifestyle of sin is simply unworkable.
-We cannot have happiness without God.
-It is only through Him that we can have an ultimate sense of purpose for our lives.
-It is only through Him that we can even consistently adhere to objective moral laws.
-It is only through Him that we can have understanding, peace, and order.
-Happiness is not a byproduct of holiness, but rather is holiness (Psalm 1:1-3; Matthew 5:2-12).
-It can only be found in serving God according to His will.
+That is selfishness and idolatry.
+We cannot resort to a finite source to quench a longing that demands infinite fulfillment.
+We cannot have lasting happiness and fulfillment apart from God.
+It is only through Him that we even consistently adhere to objective moral laws.
+It is only through Him that we can have peace and order.
+Joy is not a byproduct of holiness, but rather is holiness itself (Psalm 1:1-3; Matthew 5:2-12).
+It can only be found in serving God according on His terms.